hadigoh/docker-golang/readme.md

 # docker-golang
-Dockerized golang + tools for development purpose (and production)
+Dockerized golang + tools for development purpose (and ci)

 # How to use